ADHD

 Medically Reviewed by Goldina Erowele, PharmD, MBA

 Ritalin (methylphenidate) is 1 of the most popular and effective ADHD medications out there.
 Making an in-person appointment to get a prescription can be a challenge — especially when you live with ADHD.
-Luckily, if you’re wondering how to get Ritalin, you’ll be relieved to know that it’s now possible to get ADHD drugs, like Ritalin, online.
+Luckily, if you’re wondering how to get Ritalin, you’ll be relieved to know that it’s now possible to get ADHD drugs, like Ritalin, online if one is medically necessary for you.

 If you’re considering medication to help you manage your ADHD symptoms, here are 5 steps to get Ritalin online.